xtream1101/humblebundle-downloader/README.md

 ## Notes
 * Inside your library folder a file named `.cache.json` is saved and keeps track of the files that have been downloaded.
 This way running the download command again pointing to the same directory will only download new or updated files.
 * Use `--help` with all `hbd` commands to see available options
+* Find supported platforms for the `--platform` flag by visiting your Humble Bundle Library and look under the **Platform** dropdown